-Due to heavy raining, I couldn’t see different animals at Lawachara Rain Forest.
+Due to heavy rain, I couldn’t see different animals at Lawachara Rain Forest.
 There are many species of animals including Wild Pig, Barking Deer, Gibbon, Capped Langur, and Monkey.
 But Gibbon is the main attraction at Lawachara Forest.
 Many foreign tourists visit this forest for seeing Gibbon.
 And I came to know the early morning chances is there to see Gibbon, during that time they make noises.

 There are probably 8 species of monkey including Gibbon.
 I saw many foot signs of Wild Pig, they rooted out the ground of many bamboo trees.
 It was nice seeing one cutest Capped Langur for the first time.
 Besides animals, there are total of 8 species of spiders, different snakes, birds, and insects at Lawachara Forest.

 We crossed one old wooden bridge inside the forest before exploring another top attraction at Lawachara.
 Yes, it was the tallest African Teak Oak Tree (Chlorophora Exelsa) This tree is much popular and available in the Africa continent but rare in Asia.
 There were two trees in this forest but one fell long ago due to the heavy storm.

 African Teak Oak

 Here you can see many tall and big trees and the walkway is beautiful and much familiar and popular with all tourists.
 Overall, it was nice walking through the Bamboo Groves.